Avnet (NASDAQ:AVT) Lowered to C+ at TheStreet

-TheStreet cut shares of Avnet (NASDAQ:AVT) from a b rating to a c+ rating in a report issued on Wednesday, TheStreetRatingsTable reports.
+Avnet (NASDAQ:AVT) was downgraded by research analysts at TheStreet from a “b” rating to a “c+” rating in a report issued on Wednesday, TheStreetRatingsTable reports.

-Other research analysts have also recently issued research reports about the stock.
-Raymond James boosted their price objective on shares of Avnet from $50.00 to $52.00 and gave the company a strong-buy rating in a report on Thursday.
-Loop Capital raised shares of Avnet from a hold rating to a buy rating and boosted their price objective for the stock from $39.00 to $53.00 in a research report on Friday, April 30th.
-One research analyst has rated the stock with a sell rating, one has given a hold rating, two have given a buy rating and one has assigned a strong buy rating to the company.
-Avnet currently has a consensus rating of Buy and an average price target of $38.80.
+AVT has been the subject of a number of other reports.
+Raymond James lifted their price objective on shares of Avnet from $50.00 to $52.00 and gave the stock a “strong-buy” rating in a report on Thursday.
+Loop Capital raised shares of Avnet from a “hold” rating to a “buy” rating and lifted their price objective for the stock from $39.00 to $53.00 in a report on Friday, April 30th.
+One research analyst has rated the stock with a sell rating, one has given a hold rating, two have given a buy rating and one has given a strong buy rating to the stock.
+Avnet presently has an average rating of “Buy” and an average target price of $38.80.

-The business also recently announced a quarterly dividend, which was paid on Wednesday, June 23rd.
-Stockholders of record on Wednesday, June 9th were issued a $0.22 dividend.
-The ex-dividend date was Tuesday, June 8th.
-This represents a $0.88 dividend on an annualized basis and a dividend yield of 2.11%.
-This is a boost from Avnet’s previous quarterly dividend of $0.21.
-Avnet’s dividend payout ratio is 57.14%.

-In related news, insider Kenneth A. Jacobson sold 5,360 shares of the firm’s stock in a transaction that occurred on Thursday, May 27th.
-The shares were sold at an average price of $44.70, for a total value of $239,592.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Also, SVP Ken E. Arnold sold 3,500 shares of the firm’s stock in a transaction that occurred on Monday, May 24th.
+In related news, SVP Ken E. Arnold sold 3,500 shares of the business’s stock in a transaction dated Monday, May 24th.
 The shares were sold at an average price of $44.68, for a total transaction of $156,380.00.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
+Also, insider Kenneth A. Jacobson sold 5,360 shares of the business’s stock in a transaction dated Thursday, May 27th.
+The shares were sold at an average price of $44.70, for a total transaction of $239,592.00.
 The disclosure for this sale can be found here.
-1.10% of the stock is currently owned by corporate insiders.
+Insiders own 1.10% of the company’s stock.

-Several hedge funds have recently made changes to their positions in the company.
-Cullen Frost Bankers Inc. grew its position in Avnet by 185.0% in the 2nd quarter.
-Cullen Frost Bankers Inc. now owns 855 shares of the company’s stock valued at $34,000 after purchasing an additional 555 shares during the period.
-Deseret Mutual Benefit Administrators acquired a new stake in Avnet in the 2nd quarter valued at $89,000.
-Captrust Financial Advisors grew its position in Avnet by 602.5% in the 1st quarter.
-Captrust Financial Advisors now owns 3,140 shares of the company’s stock valued at $130,000 after purchasing an additional 2,693 shares during the period.
-First Mercantile Trust Co. acquired a new stake in Avnet in the 1st quarter valued at $187,000.
-Finally, Utah Retirement Systems acquired a new stake in Avnet in the 1st quarter valued at $212,000.
-90.64% of the stock is owned by institutional investors.
+A number of institutional investors and hedge funds have recently made changes to their positions in the business.
+Pzena Investment Management LLC grew its holdings in Avnet by 1.3% in the second quarter.
+Pzena Investment Management LLC now owns 12,508,124 shares of the company’s stock worth $501,326,000 after purchasing an additional 162,295 shares during the period.
+BlackRock Inc. grew its holdings in Avnet by 7.3% in the first quarter.
+BlackRock Inc. now owns 9,311,849 shares of the company’s stock worth $386,533,000 after purchasing an additional 633,984 shares during the period.
+Dimensional Fund Advisors LP grew its holdings in Avnet by 7.8% in the second quarter.
+Dimensional Fund Advisors LP now owns 4,375,069 shares of the company’s stock worth $175,354,000 after purchasing an additional 316,367 shares during the period.
+Alliancebernstein L.P. grew its holdings in Avnet by 23.8% in the second quarter.
+Alliancebernstein L.P. now owns 3,233,744 shares of the company’s stock worth $129,608,000 after purchasing an additional 622,362 shares during the period.
+Finally, Russell Investments Group Ltd. grew its holdings in Avnet by 74.4% in the first quarter.
+Russell Investments Group Ltd. now owns 3,196,932 shares of the company’s stock worth $132,701,000 after purchasing an additional 1,364,059 shares during the period.
+Institutional investors and hedge funds own 90.64% of the company’s stock.

 Avnet Company Profile